Genivia/ugrep/README.md

             search is expanded to include files found on the search path with matching file signature magic bytes passed to option -M.  This option may be repeated.

+The file types are listed with `ugrep -tlist`.
+The list is based on established filename extensions and "magic bytes".
+If you have a file type that is not listed, use options `-O` and/or `-M`.
+You may want to define an alias, e.g. `alias ugft='ugrep -Oft'` as a shorthand to search files with filename suffix `.ft`.

 To recursively display function definitions in C/C++ files (`.h`, `.hpp`, `.c`, `.cpp` etc.) with line numbers with `-tc++`, `-o`, `-n`, and `-f c++/functions`: